PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Variability.md

 ## 1) Datalab Preparation
 The variance, unlike the mean, is a measure of variability.
 Meaning, it captures the amount of [spread within a variable or data set](https://youtu.be/R4yfNi_8Kqw).
+Take a look at [Descriptive Analyses and Visualisations 1](https://adsai.buas.nl/Study%20Content/DataScience/DescriptiveAnalysesAndVisualisations1.html?highlight=variability) again for a refresher.
 Measures of variability are often reported alongside measures of central tendency.
 Meaning, the variance is typically taken with the mean or the median, as this helps form a greater picture of what the data set looks like.
 Below are the formulas for the variance:

 <figure>
     <img src=".\assets\VarianceFormulas.jpg" />